Crystal Palace vs Middlesbrough - Match Centre - Crystal Palace F.C.

 attempt saved

+Attempt saved. Álvaro Negredo (Middlesbrough) right footed shot from the right side of the box is saved in the centre of the goal.
+Assisted by Viktor Fischer.

+Offside, Middlesbrough.
+Stewart Downing tries a through ball, but Cristhian Stuani is caught offside.

+Attempt missed.
+Joel Ward (Crystal Palace) left footed shot from outside the box is high and wide to the left following a corner.

+free kick won

 Attempt saved.
-Gastón Ramírez (Middlesbrough) left footed shot from outside the box is saved in the top centre of the goal.
+Andros Townsend (Crystal Palace) right footed shot from outside the box is saved in the top left corner.
+Assisted by Christian Benteke.

-free kick won

-Attempt missed.
-Adam Forshaw (Middlesbrough) right footed shot from outside the box misses to the right.
-Assisted by Rudy Gestede.

 free kick won